Hazel (band): Albums

 Cavity Search Records was founded as a small, independent record label in Portland, Oregon in 1992.
 Later in 1992, Hazel's "J. Hell" b/w "Day-Glo"/"Joe Louis Punchout" was the first single the label released.

 The group released two full-length albums, Toreador of Love and Are You Going to Eat That on the Sub Pop label.
 A five-song EP on Candy-Ass/Caroline, Airiana, was their last release in 1997.
 Intermittently plagued by personality conflicts, Hazel formally broke up on February 13, 1997, following their last show in their hometown of Portland, Oregon, though they generally have played a couple of shows a year since then.

 Post-dissolution

 As of 2005, Nemo performs with Tara Jane O'Neil and works as a bicycle activist in Portland.
 Krebs, also living in Portland, teaches guitar and performs with a wide assortment of ensembles.
 Bleyle, now based in Los Angeles, continues to perform around the United States, including reunion shows with punk band Team Dresch; Family Outing, a duo with her brother Allen; touring with Amy Ray of the Indigo Girls; and singing jazz standards in L.A. dives.
 Smith was the founding principal of Validus Preparatory Academy, a public high school in The Bronx, New York.
-He is currently the principal of Beacon High School in New York City.
+He was the principal of Beacon High School in New York City from 2020 until 2023.